wigging/numerix/Sources/Numerix/Documentation.docc/Numerix.md

 # ``Numerix``

-Linear algebra and numerical computing with Swift on Apple devices.
+Linear algebra and numerical computing with Swift.

 ## Overview

-Numerix is an open-source Swift package that provides Vector, Matrix, and ShapedArray structures for performing linear algebra and other numerical computations on Apple devices.
+Numerix is an open-source Swift package that provides Complex, Vector, Matrix, and ShapedArray structures for performing linear algebra and other numerical computations on Apple devices.
 It uses the Accelerate framework for high-performance and energy-efficient calculations.
-See the Modules documentation for more information about the Vector, Matrix, and ShapedArray structures.
+See the topics below for more information about Numerix.

 ## Contributing